doableware/djongo/docs/docs/documentation/server/server.md

 ---
 title: DjongoNxt
-permalink: /djongonxt/
+permalink: /server/
 toc: false
-layout: djongoNxt
+layout: server
 ---

-> Features supported in DjongoNxt are not a part of the standard Djongo package.
+> Features supported in Djongo server are not a part of the standard Djongo package.
 Visit the [support page][support_page] for more information.

-DjongoNxt is a Django and MongoDB connector for full featured database usage.
+Djongo server is a Django and MongoDB server for full featured database usage.
 It provides many features of MongoDB enabled through Django.
 It comes with support for:

 ### Indexes